 The antioxidant activity of compounds found in reishi mushrooms seem to target free radicals responsible for aging, and reishi helped reverse the effects of aging in lab mice.
 Reishi works to protect and strengthen the liver and has been successfully used for the treatment of chronic hepatitis B.

 The cancer-fighting properties of reishi mushrooms are well documented in scientific literature.
 Reishi doesn’t seem to fight cancer cells outside the body in tissue cultures, suggesting that the main anticancer effects are achieved by strengthening a person’s immune system and helping their body fight off cancer rather than attacking cancer directly.

-Reishi mushrooms are most commonly made into a strong tea by simmering thinly sliced mushrooms for extended periods (1 to 2 hours) to extract their water-soluble constituents.
+The most common way to prepare reishi mushrooms is as a strong tea, where thinly sliced mushrooms are simmered for extended periods (1 to 2 hours) to extract their water-soluble constituents.
 The medicinal components of reishi can also be extracted in an alcohol-based tincture.
 The dried mushroom powder can also be put into reishi capsules and taken as a daily immune boosting supplement.